spikegrobstein/vim-config/README.md

-This is my personal fork of the pivotal vim config.
-It's got a couple extra plugins and some tweaks off the upstream's default configuration.
-Some cruft has been removed, too.
+# vim-config

-I'll try to keep it up to date.
+This is heavily based on the Pivotal `vim-config`.
+Previously it existed as a fork, but it's not only diverged incredibly far, but also has different goals, so I broke it into its own repository.

-# To Install
+## To Install

 (Re)move ~/.vim and ~/.vimrc if you have them already, and run:

     git clone git://github.com/spikegrobstein/vim-config.git ~/.vim